 Additional Items of Interest:

-"Haas at Forty" A statement about Haas's poetry addressed to his readers, written in 2005 and published as an appendix to The Era of Common Fun: Selected Shorter Poems.
+"Haas at Forty."
+A statement about Haas's poetry addressed to his readers, written in 2005 and published in a revised version as an appendix to Third Nature: The First Three Books of Gilchrist Haas.

 "Milton with Aristotle: Some Guidelines for Future Inquiries."
 A research paper for a course on "Milton and Rhetoric" that offers suggestions for reading the works of Milton against the backdrop of Aristotelian thought with which Milton was extensively familiar.

-A Lehusa Be (AH-lay-HOO-zuh-BAY): The Prose Writings of Gilchrist Haas (2003).
-A collection of essays written in the late 1990s and early 2000s.
+A Lehusa Be (AH-lay-HOO-zuh-BAY): Prose Writings of Gilchrist Haas 1999-2002.
+A loose collection of essays on aesthetic and philosophical topics.